• Close up of Roulette Wheel with Chips

 You cannot apply directly to the LGCA for an employee licence.
 First, you must be offered a job by one of the following employers and they will provide you with an LGCA application form:

-If your application is approved, the LGCA will send your licence in the mail to you.
-The licence will indicate your licence number, which is used by the LGCA to identify you, and the expiry date of your licence.
+If your application is approved, the LGCA will mail your licence to you.
 Being licensed by the LGCA does not guarantee employment.
 If you stop working in the gaming industry, your LGCA employee licence will cease.

 Renewals

 Gaming employees must renew their licence before expiry.
-The LGCA will send you a renewal package two months before your licence’s expiry date for you to complete and return by a specified date.
+The LGCA will send you a renewal package two months before your licence expiry date.
 Failing to renew your licence could result in your licence being suspended or revoked.

 You must notify the LGCA in writing if you move or your name or contact information changes.
 Gaming employees also must notify the LGCA in writing of consequential information that may affect their licence.
 Consequential information can include, but is not limited to, bankruptcies, criminal charges, civil proceedings, disciplinary action by your employer that relates to your honesty and integrity, or any other behaviour that relates to your honesty and integrity.
 Please use the change notice form below to notify us of any changes or consequential information.